martinbannister/CI_MS3_We-ll_Look_Into_It/docs/TESTING.md

 As someone administering potholes for a coucil I want to...

 7. view a list of all pothole reports for my county.
-    - Future release?
+    - This will be made avaialable in a Future release.
 8. see any newly submitted pothole reports.
-    - Future release?
+    - This will be made avaialable in a Future release.
 9. update the status of existing reports and add comments.

 **Update Pothole Details**